ultraleap/UnityPlugin/README.md

 #### Core

-  Contains the minimum functionality required for the visualisation of 3D hands.
-Should help you to understand where to begin with hand tracking
+  Contains the minimum functionality required for the visualisation of 3D hands - it should help you to understand where to begin with hand tracking.

   - We include objects attached to the hand tracking data to help users understand this relationship
   - We show hand tracking working in a range of tracking orientations